 Our tips for how to move abroad with your children offers advice to help make the transition to a new home abroad easier for you and your family.

 The best time to move abroad with children is when they are still at a young age.
 If you move to Spain while your child is still acquiring their language skills, they will be learning the language with other Spanish toddlers, so it won’t seem as foreign to them.

 In Spain, school starts the calendar year your child turns 3.
 They attend nursery classes until they are 6 and then transfer to the junior school.
 Junior classes cover similar subjects as British schools, such as maths, science, history and geography.

-If you are moving to Spain after your children have started junior school they might need additional Spanish lessons and, depending on their age, may be put into a class with children a year younger, to enable them to catch up.
+If you are moving to Spain after your children have started junior school they might need additional Spanish lessons.
+Depending on their age, they may be put into a class with children a year younger, to enable them to catch up.
 They will soon adapt to the language, and you can practice your Spanish together.